max-and-me/wordify-plugin/README.md

 [![CMake (Linux, macOS, Windows)](https://github.com/max-and-me/wordify-plugin/actions/workflows/cmake.yml/badge.svg)](https://github.com/max-and-me/wordify-plugin/actions/workflows/cmake.yml)

+Wordify is an ARA / VST 3 plug-in.
+It transcribes (speech to text) selected clips from the project in a chat-like manner.
+Clicking on a word, locates to the time position where the word is spoken.
+An intelligent search makes it possible to quickly find spoken words in clips.

 ## Getting Started

 To clone and create the project, open a command prompt and proceed as follows: